FilipeBarnabe/FilipeBarnabe/README.md

 ---

-Here is a short summary of myself:
+Here is a summary of myself:
 - 📈 I’m currently working as a Data Engineer
 - 📚 Master's in Data Science & Engineering
-- 🤝 I’m looking to collaborate on Data driven projects
+- 🤝 I’m looking to collaborate on Data-driven projects
 - 🤔 I’m looking for help improving the future
 - 💬 Ask me about my story
 - 🥋 Fun fact: exercise lover